 You can support this initiative in the following ways:

-MAKE A DONATION – Festival Guests can also make private donations of onsite at the Festival’s venues, or through PayPal (contact email@example.com to donate).
+BaliSpirit Festival Guests can make private donations onsite at the Festival’s venues, online through our ticketing page: www.balispiritfestival.com/tickets or via bank transfer:

-TAKE INITIATIVE – Visit the EBP website at http://www.bamboocentral.org/index1.htm and find out how to get more involved.
+Visit the EBF (Environmental Bamboo Foundation) website here and find out how to get more involved.

-We plan to continue Bali Regreen development programs in Desa Songan until 2017.
-Our main sponsor, Teh Kotak, and several other supporting partners assist our sustainable program, in order to keep the focus on the education, such as; compost making, cultivation of bamboo seedlings, irrigation system, and implementation of Bamboo and livestock farmers group.
+We thank our sponsors and partners who have assisted our sustainable program and continue to keep the focus on education, such as: compost making, cultivation of bamboo seedlings, irrigation system, and implementation of Bamboo and livestock farmers group.
 Furthermore, also focusing on empowering local communities, economically and environmentally.